Corbridge Roman Town

 Though it is often considered part of the Hadrian's Wall defences, Corbridge actually began much earlier.
 The first fort in the Corbridge area was built in AD 79 at what is now Red House Farm, less than a mile to the east.
 This first fort was used to aid the invasion of southern Scotland by Agricola.
 Around AD 86 the fort was abandoned and a new fort built at the present site, which offered a good location for a bridge across the river.
 The first troops to be stationed at Corbridge may have been the 'alia Petriana', an elite cavalry regiment.

-The 1st century fort was rebuilt several times over the following century, and was subsequently used to house troops during the building of Hadrian's Wall, approximately 2 miles to the north.
+The 1st-century fort was rebuilt several times over the following century, and was subsequently used to house troops during the building of Hadrian's Wall, approximately 2 miles to the north.

 In AD 105 the fort burned to the ground, possibly after an attack by northern tribes.
 It was rebuilt to form part of the Stanegate line of fortifications across the Roman frontier.
 Corbridge served as a supply base for Antoninus Pius' invasion of Scotland, due to its location on the major north-south route known as Dere Street.

-During this phase the granaries were expanded and a huge warehouse erected.
+During this phase, the granaries were expanded and a huge warehouse erected.
 The old defences were torn down to make way for new buildings.
 The earlier forts were transformed into a huge legionary supply base, known to archaeologists as Site XI.
 At the heart of this new supply base was a courtyard building considered the largest single Roman building visible in Roman Britain.
-This courtyard building, on an unprecendented scale, was never finished, probably due to unrest on the northern frontier during the late 2nd century.
+This courtyard building, on an unprecedented scale, was never finished, probably due to unrest on the northern frontier during the late 2nd century.

-Some time around AD 180 a devastating fire hit Corbridge, and the expansion of the site stopped.
+Sometime around AD 180 a devastating fire hit Corbridge, and the expansion of the site stopped.
 It is possible that the fire was an accident, but it may also have been due to an attack from the north, with barbarian tribes breaking through Hadrian's Wall.

-The large granaries were finally rebuilt in the early 3rd century, when new compounds were built for legionary detachments from the Legio II Augusta.
+The large granaries were finally rebuilt in the early 3rd century when new compounds were built for legionary detachments from the Legio II Augusta.